The best mechanical keyboards in 2026: We reviewed 100+ models to find the best 'thock'

 The Lemokey X1 is a no-brainer if you’re on a budget but crave quality.
 Priced at just $36, it delivers an awesome performance for both typing and gaming, boasting features typically found in more expensive models.
 Its body feels premium and robust, and the tactile brown switches we tested offer a delightful typing experience.
 The keyboard's 1,000Hz polling rate ensures excellent gaming responsiveness, outperforming other budget options like the MageGee Sky87.

-The X1 also has red-only backlighting which can be customized via Lemokey Launcher, its intuitive companion software, which can also be used to remap keys, program macros, and more.
-The keyboard isn’t without its flaws though, as the ABS keycaps feel less than premium and may suffer wear and tear over time.
-Additionally, it lacks hot-swappable switches which could deter modders.
+The X1 also has red-only backlighting, which can be customized via Lemokey Launcher, its intuitive companion software, which can also be used to remap keys, program macros, and more.
+The keyboard isn’t without its flaws, though, as the ABS keycaps feel less than premium and may suffer wear and tear over time.
+Additionally, it lacks hot-swappable switches, which could deter modders.
 Despite these minor drawbacks, the X1 remains an outstanding choice for anyone seeking a budget-friendly mechanical keyboard with premium features.

 Read our full Lemokey X1 review.

-The best wired mechanical keyboard
+The best full size mechanical keyboard

 Specifications